WHEREAS, the Constitutions of the United States and of the State of Missouri afford to all persons the equal protection of the law; and

 - Not to discriminate against any applicant for employment or employee on the basis of that person's status as a disabled or Vietnam-era veteran, if the compensation payable to the contractor or subcontractor is a least $10,000 within a fiscal year.

-- To develop, implement, and maintain an affirmative action program if at least 50 persons are employed and if the compensation payable under the contract totals at least $50,000 within a fiscal year.
+- To develop, implement, and maintain an affirmative action program if at least 50 persons in the aggregate are employed.
 For the purpose of this section, an "affirmative action program" means positive action to influence all employment practices (including, but not limited to, recruiting, hiring, promoting, and training) in providing equal employment opportunity regardless of race, color, sex, national origin, religion, age (where the person affected is between age 40 and 70), disabled and Vietnam-era veteran status, and handicapped otherwise qualified status.
 Such "affirmative action program" shall include:

 In the enforcement of a non-discrimination clause, a Department may use any reasonable procedures available, including, but not limited to: requests, reports, site visits, and inspection of relevant documents of contractors and subcontractors.

 Employee organizations that exist in whole or in part for the purpose of dealing with employers in the Executive Branch of State Government concerning employee grievances, labor disputes, or terms of employment shall not: (1) exclude or expel from membership or otherwise discriminate against any individual because of affected group status; (2) limit, segregate, or classify members or applicants for membership in any way which would deprive or tend to deprive any individual of any benefit, advantage, or privilege on the basis of affected group status; or (3) directly or indirectly create any condition which adversely affects the status of any employee based upon affected group status.